European-Unified-ID/EUID-docs/README.md

 #### Can a user opt out of targeted advertising tied to their EUID?

-Yes, through the Opt-Out Portal (also known as the [Transparency and Control Portal](https://transparentadvertising.eu)), a user can opt out of being served targeted ads tied to their EUID.
+Yes, through the [Transparency and Control Portal](https://transparentadvertising.eu), a user can opt out of being served targeted ads tied to their EUID.
 The request will be distributed through EUID Administrator and EUID Operators to all relevant members.
 Some publishers and service providers have the option to limit access to their products based on a user’s participation in EUID and it is the publisher’s responsibility to communicate this as part of their value exchange dialog with the user.

-#### How does a user know where to access the Opt-Out Portal?
+#### How does a user know where to access the opt-out portal?

-Publishers, SSOs, or consent management platforms disclose links to the Opt-Out Portal in their login/consent flows, privacy policies, and other means.
+Publishers, SSOs, or consent management platforms disclose links to the [Transparency and Control Portal](https://transparentadvertising.eu) in their login and consent flows, privacy policies, and other means.

 #### Why do advertisers and data providers not need to integrate with the opt-out feed?

 Opt-outs relate to opting out of targeted advertising, which is handled through the publisher and DSP opt-out workflows.
 If the consumer wishes to disengage with a specific advertiser, they need to contact the advertiser directly.

-#### Will all integration partners in the UID2 infrastructure (SSPs, data providers, measurement providers) be automatically integrated with EUID?

-No. EUID will function as its own identifier separate from UID2.
-As such, paperwork containing usage and access to UID2 does not automatically grant usage and access for EUID.
-New contracts are required to be signed for EUID.

 ## License